Horanet/node-scrypt-pwd/README.md

 # scrypt-password
 A simple but powerful password hashing and verification library wrapping over the scrypt implementation available in the Node.js crypto module.

-## Introduction
+## Main features
-In Node.js projects, using `crypto.scrypt()` is a great alternative to bcrypt for hashing passwords, as bcrypt depends on many modules (introducing compatibility and security concerns), whereas the `crypto` library is native to JavaScript.

-The bcrypt module provides convenient functions to generate and check hashed passwords.
-This module aims to provide similar functionality using `crypto.scrypt()`.

-### Highlights
-* powerful: can apply any crypto.scrypt option, but default values are convenient, can also introduce pepper
+* powerful: any crypto.scrypt option can be set, but default values are convenient, can also introduce pepper
-* works on any node version from xx
 * password hash are PHC-formatted
 * only one dependency, @phc/format, which is quite light
 * option 'strict': if let to false, a password hash can be valid even if its parameters differ from current hashing parameters
-* function needsRehash: to determine if a password hash parameters differ from current hashing parameters, and thus the password should be re-hashed
+* function needsRehash: to determine if password hash parameters differ from current hashing parameters, and thus password should be re-hashed

 None of the similar libraries I could test was compliant with all these points.